pollhammer/pma/README.md

 ---
 ### 4. Launch the Containers

-Start the archiving system using Docker Compose:
+Start the Archiveing system using Docker Compose:
 ```bash
 docker compose up -d
 ```